awsdocs/aws-cloud9-user-guide/doc_source/menu-commands.rst

      - Go to the next pane.
    * - :guilabel:`Navigation, Previous Pane in History`
      - Go to the previous pane.
-   * - :guilabel:`Saved Layouts, LAYOUT-ID`
-     - Switch to the chosen layout.
    * - :guilabel:`Saved Layouts, Save`
      - Save the current layout.
 To switch to this layout later, choose :guilabel:`Saved Layouts, LAYOUT-ID`.
    * - :guilabel:`Saved Layouts, Save and Close All`